Cherubim and Seraphim: Worship practices

 The Cherubim and Seraphim also have special ceremonies/anniversaries, such as Holy Michael's Anniversary, which takes place on September 29 of every year.
 This event is used to thank God for all the victories He grants them as Holy Michael fights the battles of the faithful.
 It again used to acknowledge the presence of Holy Michael and his work among the Christian folks.
 On this day, they have a church service in which they read two lessons from the bible, from Daniel 12 and Revelations 12.
 Holy Gabriel's Anniversary is another special ceremony, observed on the third Thursday in August.
 The Anniversary of Cherubim Band is celebrated on the last Thursday in May, and the Cherubim and Seraphim wear special dresses for this sermon.
 They also celebrate the Anniversary of Seraphim Band, which takes place on September 9 every year to commemorate the day the society was named in Lagos, Nigeria, in 1925.This event is also held throughout all the branches of the Church, throughout the world.
 On the first Friday in November, they fast throughout the day to observe the Repentant Meeting Day.
 They also celebrate a Day of Prayer for the Peace of Jerusalem, which takes place on the first Sunday in July.
 It is a day set aside for prayers for peace.
 It is believed that Jerusalem is the seat of Christendom hence, by praying for the peace of Jerusalem, it is a prayer for peace for all Christendom and in the world at large.
 Lastly, they celebrate Love Feast, during which the church provides a meal of water and bread for the congregation, and read a few bible passages while they eat the food.

 The Cherubim and Seraphim have church services throughout the week.
 They have special services on Sunday.
 On Mondays, they meet for prayers for Visioneers, Dreamers and all spiritual workers for spiritual power.
 On Tuesdays, they have Bible Class at 6 pm.
 On Wednesdays, the women meet to pray from 9am to 3pm and later in the night, the men meet to pray from 12am.
 On Thursdays, they have what they call "Mid-week Full Service" at 6pm.
 At 6 pm on Fridays, they have "Protection Mark/Sealing Service.
 Finally, on Saturdays, a vigil is observed from midnight until 2am.

-Rebranding of the Church

-The Church rebranded its name by shortening it to ESOCS for ease of memory.